launchscout/momentum-2025/index.md

 <!-- _footer: '![](images/full-color.png)' -->

-# Saying hello from WebAssembly
+# Complex data types in WebAssembly
 - Let's allocate some shared memory
-- passing pointers and offsets and lengths, oh my!
+- Let's figure out how we wanna encode it
-- oh yeah, we should figure out what encoding to use
+- Passing pointers and offsets and lengths, oh my!
 - Are you sad yet?

 ---